hoprnet/ct-research/README.md

-# Analytics and Research at HOPR
+# Cover Traffic Research at HOPR